denisotree/visidata/CONTRIBUTING.md

 ## Submitting Source Code

 Check out the [Plugin Authors Guide](https://visidata.org/docs/api) for an overview of the API.
 Code in `visidata/features/` or `visidata/loaders/` is generally welcome, as long as it is useful to someone and safe for everyone.
-Updates or additions to the core code should be proposed via an [Github Issue](https://github.com/saulpw/visidata/issues/new/choose) before submitting a PR.

-VisiData has two main branches:

-  - [stable](https://github.com/saulpw/visidata/tree/stable) has the last known good version of VisiData (what is in pypi/brew/apt).
-  - [develop](https://github.com/saulpw/visidata/tree/develop) has the most up-to-date version of VisiData (which will eventually be merged to stable).

-All pull requests should be submitted against `develop`.
-Submitters will need to e-sign a [Copyright Assignment Agreement (CAA)](https://visidata.org/caa) before a pull request will be accepted.
+Visidata NG accepts pull requests against the `develop-ng` branch unless a maintainer specifies otherwise.
+No Contributor License Agreement is required;
+the GPLv3 covers contributions.

 # Open Source License and Copyright

-VisiData is an open-source utility that can be installed and used for free (under the terms of the [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)).
+Visidata NG is an open-source utility that can be installed and used for free under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-The core VisiData utility and rendering library will always be both free and libre.

-As the copyright holder, Saul Pwanson has the authority to negotiate other license terms.

-**By submitting changes to this repository, you acknowledge that you assign copyright to the owner of the repository ([Saul Pwanson <vd@saul.pw>](mailto:vd@saul.pw)).**
+The core Visidata NG utility will remain free and libre.
+Contributors retain their own copyrights; commits are merged under GPLv3 without additional assignment requirements.
+Respect existing notices when editing upstream files and add co-authored-by trailers where appropriate.